Spatial Variation in Noise

 The Adrift study project uses clusters of drifting recorders to produce snapshots of ambient noise levels and animal presence in wind energy areas that compliment single sensor seafloor hydrophones.
 With these buoys, we can begin to document spatial variability in soundscapes, validate propagation models, and better understand how well single sensors represent sound within the greater region.

 A preliminary examination of the spatial cohesion of ambient noise levels was conducted across an array of 7 recorders drifting for 8 days in the Morro Bay region.
-Figure I 1 shows the 2-minute median noise level in two third octave bins.
+Figure 1 shows the 2-minute median noise level in two third octave bins.
 Considerable variation in noise levels were observed in the first few days across both third octave bins with considerable variation in the 20 kHz bin.
 Storms moving through the area during the second half of the deployment raised the baseline noise levels nearly uniformly.

 Time series of noise levels for the 500 Hz third octave bin (top) and the 20 kHz third octave bin (bottom), with noise levels on the y axis and time on the x axis.
 Noise levels for each drifting recorder in the cluster are shown in a different color.
 There is variation in the noise levels in the first few days, especially in the 20 kHz bin.
 The timing of this highly variable noise occurs as a large storm was moving through the area.